A Question Of Morality

 He brought his young son to the meeting and stood in the Lobby with his 'exhibit'.

-He had deliberately brought his son to get the sympathy vote and/or make
+I was aware he had deliberately brought his son to get the sympathy vote and/or make me feel guilty.

 The venue was a meeting of one of those Professional Groups you are virtually forced to belong to.